kylejlin/dobutsu_shogi_2024/README.md

 Observe that the format is very similar to [that of forward nodes](#forward-node-representation-64-bits-total).
 The only differences are:

-1. Instead of storing the `childCount`, we store the `unknownChildCount`.
+1. Instead of storing the `nextAction`, we store the `unknownChildCount`.
 Every time a node with a known best outcome is visited, we decrement the `unknownChildCount` of its parent.
 When the `unknownChildCount` reaches zero, the parent's best outcome is now known.
-2. Instead of storing the `nextAction`, we store the `bestKnownOutcome`.
+2. We also store the `bestKnownOutcome`.
    This is a two's complement 9-bit signed integer that represents the best known outcome of the state.

    - `0` represents a draw.